Incoherent transport in a model for the strange metal phase: Memory-matrix formalism: Introduction

-In the present paper, we revisit this problem and confirm our key results that such charge-two incoherent bosons in two dimensions contribute to the longitudinal conductivity as $\sigma_{xx}\sim T^{-1}$.
-To this end, we investigate the transport properties of such bosons using the memory-matrix technique (that successfully captures the hydrodynamic regime).
-Consequently, the $T$-linear resistivity regime of the incoherent charged bosons with finite momentum due to Umklapp interactions stands on firm ground.
+{ Since the model of fermion-boson ``soup" with charged-two bosons is one of the few proposals for a regime with linear-in-$T$ resistivity and $ \cot \theta_H\sim T^2$, and considering the very scarce number of studies of transport due to charged bosons, it is important to check the universality of this regime and to use another approach to calculate transport properties instead of the Kubo formula implemented in Ref. \cite{Banerjee20}. } In the present paper, we revisit this problem { in the context of the hydrodynamic description used in the discussion of the Planckian regime \cite{Sachdev-MIT,Delacretaz2017}} and confirm our key results that such charge-two incoherent bosons in two dimensions contribute to the longitudinal conductivity as $\sigma_{xx}\sim T^{-1}$.
+To this end, we investigate the transport properties of such bosons using the memory-matrix technique, that successfully captures the hydrodynamic regime.
+Consequently, the $T$-linear resistivity regime of the {Landau-damped} charged bosons with finite momentum due to Umklapp interactions stands on firm ground.
 Finally, we provide new predictions regarding thermal conductivity as a function of temperature in the model and also discuss the validity of the Wiedemann-Franz law for this system.